The IndieWeb Atlas

 Welcome!

-The IndieWeb Atlas is a personal project begun in 2025 to create an easy way to find and record the numerous little treasures hidden around the internet, outside the cage of social media websites and the every-growing sense of the Dead Internet that pervades them.
+The IndieWeb Atlas is a personal project begun in 2025 to create an easy way to find and record the numerous little treasures hidden around the internet, outside the cage of social media websites and the ever-growing sense of the Dead Internet that pervades them.
 There are countless useful, interesting, strange, and funny websites out there, made by everyday people around the world; the IndieWeb Atlas seeks to be the map that helps you find them.

 Q&A